james-bobmin/bustling-binary/src/content/posts/2025/the-blazy-cab.md

 ### miss polly prissy-pants

-Give me the courage to smash your fucking face in with a slug.
+In this episode of Cownan the Bovarian a slug.
 Go fuck a rusty meat-hook.
-🙏

 ![honesty](@/assets/2025/cownan_the_bovarian.png)

 ### to the untrained eye

-This post does appear somewhat hostile, really, I just need a nap, 40 thousand lace weaving daffodils and a tall glass of Shetland-corgi.
+This post does appear somewhat unhinged, really, I just need a nap, 40 silk weaving moffas and a tall glass of Shetland-corgi.

 ### bullshit

 ![the steaks were so high](@/assets/2025/steak_deeznutz.jpg)

-I don't care which corner of our beautifully crafted, bespoke flat globe you are from, that is a fucking bull!
+I don't care which corner of our beautifully crafted, bespoke, flat-globe you are from, that is a fucking bull!

 The bad cow puns were brought to you by this piece of sausage restaurant.